HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 This includes the configuration of both the maximum number of open files as well as the maximum memory allocation capabilities.

 Ensure that you have at least configured `nofile 65536` and `vm.max_map_count=262144` on your Kubernetes nodes.
-The configuration depend on your Kubernetes node setup.
-Please refer to the documentation of your cloud provider for additional information on how to adjust these values.
+The configuration depends on your Kubernetes node setup.
+Refer to the documentation of your cloud provider for information on how to adjust these values.

-If you want to know more about these important settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) in the official OpenSearch documentation.
+If you want to know more about settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) in the official OpenSearch documentation.

-## Prepare certificates for inter-service communication
+## Preparing certificates for inter-service communication

-The Search used certificate authentication for the communication between OpenSearch Nodes and the Search Middleware.
-To get this communication established, you will need to create certificates and store them in their respective secrets.
+The search uses certificate authentication for the communication between OpenSearch Nodes and the Search Middleware.
+To get this communication established, you must create certificates and store them in their respective secrets.

-The following commands will configure the secrets that will then be consumed by the applications.
+The following commands configure the secrets consumed by the applications:

 ```sh
 # Root CA for certificates